 Why would I do that?

-I realized that I can only drink from a cup, not out of a fire hose.
+I realized that I can only drink from a cup, not from a fire hose.

 I was spending a lot of time scanning through numerous pages of blog posts, anxious I might miss something if I didn’t read all of them.
 Or I would look at my feed reader and read nothing because it was too overwhelming.